 The TSP’s Roth portion is also subject to Required Minimum Distributions.
 This to me seems counterproductive to force distributions from tax-free accounts.

 These less restrictive options will be available for all types of withdrawals at the very latest, November 2019.
 TSP intends to have the changes in place before the two-year deadline and will announce the date at a later time.
-For more information on the upcoming changes to withdrawal options check out the TSP publication.

 Some information contained within this article is Copyright © 2018 of IRA Help, LLC and Reprinted with permission.
 IRA Help, LLC takes no responsibility for the current accuracy of this information.